Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iMiv4fo4p5Q.md

 ### Transcript

-> wasn't the vehicle rework meant to be jace's job i'm not i've been a programmer for years dude hey me long time ago in my galaxy far away
+> wasn't the vehicle rework meant to be jace's job I'm not I've been a programmer for years dude hey me long time ago in my galaxy far away